 Favour is deceitful, and beauty is vain: but a woman that feareth the LORD, she shall be praised.

 Favor is the way a woman treats a man.
 Favor is doing what the man wants, treating him kindly with responsive affection, and obeying his wishes.
 Women are experts at being agreeable, cheerful, friendly, feminine, and even submissive, when they want to be.
-Favor often includes sacrificing her virginity and making love before marriage to please him.
+Favor often includes sacrificing her virginity and having sex before marriage to please him.
 Favor is how a woman seduces a man.
 Favor is doing what he wants in order to win him.

 Favor is deceitful; it is a lie.
 Anyone can treat another person nicely for a while to obtain something from them.
 Such women do not treat husbands the same once they are married, for the need to seduce is gone.
 She has her husband, and now her true character will show.
 Deceitful favor is a shock – men cannot believe after the wedding to find that dating was a lie.
 She is not nearly as happy, kind, and loving as she was seducing him.